MicrosoftDocs/power-platform/power-platform/admin/inactive-teams-environment.md

 Power Platform calculates a single measure of inactivity for each Dataverse for Teams environment.
 The measure accounts for all activity by users, makers, and admins across Power Apps, Power Automate, Power Virtual Agents, and Dataverse.

 Most create, read, update, and delete operations on the environment, and its resources that a user, maker, or admin initiates, are considered activities.
-Most read operations like visits to the home page, solution explorer, and Power Apps or Power Automate designer aren't considered activity.
+Most read operations like visits to the home page, solution explorer, and Power Apps or Power Automate designer aren't considered activities.

 Here are some examples of the types of activities that are included in the measure: